wooptimized/wooptimized.github.io/docs.md

 The theme provides a set of pre-built websites.
 Instead of starting a website design from scratch you can import the demo content with a few clicks and customize it in your own way.

-By default, the theme uses Elementor page builder for the demo content, if you prefer you can use other page builders too.
+By default, the theme uses Elementor page builder for the demo content.
+If you prefer you can use other page builders too.

 To import the demo content, follow these steps: